 2. “The water it’s producing is not hot enough!”

 Even if your system is still producing hot water, it obviously needs to be hot enough.
 If the water is consistently warm, check that the temperature setting hasn’t been turned down.
 If the temperature is showing a temperature that is clearly not matched by reality (and your goose-bumps), the most likely problems are with the system’s thermostat or perhaps the diaphragm, which controls the release of the gas into the burner chamber.
+If you’ve checked and troubleshoot these issues and still got warm water, you might be experiencing a low hot water pressure and it’s high time to contact your trusted hot water plumber.

 3. “The water is hot … then cold … then hot…”